Uniform Local Tabularity in Intuitionistic Logic: Pre-uniform local tabularity

-If $\mathsf{KG}\subseteq L$, and $L$ is not locally tabular, we thus have by Theorem \ref{thm: criterion for prelocal tabularity} that $L\subseteq \mathsf{RN}\subseteq \mathsf{Box}$.
+\begin{theorem} If $L\supseteq \mathsf{KG}$ is any logic, then $L$ is not pre-uniformly locally tabular if and only if $L\subseteq\mathsf{Box}$. \end{theorem} \begin{proof} If $\mathsf{KG}\subseteq L$, and $L$ is not locally tabular, we thus have by Theorem \ref{thm: criterion for prelocal tabularity} that $L\subseteq \mathsf{RN}\subseteq \mathsf{Box}$.
 Hence assume that $L$ is locally tabular but not uniformly locally tabular.
-We can thus assume that $L$ is not of finite depth.
+We can assume by Theorem \ref{prop: Inclusion of classes of logics} that $L$ is not of finite depth.
 Since $L$ is locally tabular, there must be an $n$ which is maximal such that ${\uparrow}P_{n}'$ is a frame for the logic.
-Hence by \cite[Corollary 4.3.9]{bezhanishviliphdthesis}, the finitely generated frames for $L$ must be finite sums of p-morphic images of ${\uparrow}P_{k}'$ for $k\leq n$.
+Hence by \cite[Corollary 4.3.9]{bezhanishviliphdthesis}, the finitely generated frames for $L$ must be finite vertical sums of p-morphic images of upsets of $P_{n}$ for $k\leq n$ (not necessarily rooted).

-Now note that whenever we have a frame of the form $F_{0}+F_{1}$, where $F_{0}$ is a finite generated subframe of $\mathsf{RN}$, by taking p-morphisms we can obtain $S_{k}$ for some $k$.
-Suppose that there is a bound on the $S_{k}$ which can be obtained in this way.
-Then by combining the arguments of Lemma \ref{lem: bisimilarity lemma for the rieger-nishimura poset}, and the arguments from Lemma \ref{Bound on stack depth lemma}, we can prove the logic $L$ will be uniformly locally tabular: if we let $\{C_{0},...,C_{m}\}$ be the generated subframes of $P_{n}$, we obtain that one cannot sum $C_{i}$ more than $k$ many times before introducing a single point.
-A large enough uniformity bound (for example, if $C_{k}$ is of depth $P_{j}$, something like $k\times (2j+1)$) will then be enough to ensure that the logic is uniformly locally tabular.
+Now as noted in Lemma \ref{lem: obtaining the boxes out of p-morphisms}, for large enough $P_{n}$ we can obtain $S_{n}$, and for large enough vertical sums, we can obtain all the $S_{n}$.
+Suppose that there is some $n$ such that we cannot obtain $S_{n}$ as a frame for $L$.
+Then there must be a bound on the size of the posets $Q$ with a root and a maximal element which appear in vertical sums in $L$ (otherwise using the technique of Lemma \ref{lem: obtaining the boxes out of p-morphisms} we could obtain arbitrarily large $S_{n}$).
+Using Lemma \ref{lem: uniform local tabularity from sums} we can conclude that posets for $L$ will have a maximal degree of uniformity $k$ for some $k$ --- which implies (and is stronger than the fact that) whenever $(P,x)\leq_{k}(Q,y)$ for $(P,x)$ and $(Q,y)$ two models based on frames for $L$, then $(P,x)\leq_{\infty}(Q,y)$.
+By Proposition \ref{Saturated classes yielding n-uniformity} we obtain that $L$ is uniformly locally tabular --- a contradiction.

-Thus if $L$ is not uniformly locally tabular, we must have that there is no bound on $S_{n}$ which can be obtained in this manner.
-We thus get that all $S_{n}$ can be so obtained as p-morphisms, meaning that $L\subseteq \mathsf{Box}$, as desired. \end{proof}
+So we must assume that $L$ contains arbitrarily large vertical sums of $P_{n}$ as frames.
+Thus as noted, we can obtain $S_{n}$ for each $n$.
+By Proposition \ref{prop: Generation of Box logic} we have that $L\subseteq \mathsf{Box}$ as desired. \end{proof}